marl-Am/forager/README.md

 When searching for a book, entire your query in to the input field then click the search button.
 Let's say we would like to find the book Never Go Back.
 The app returns:

 <img src="images/search-results.png" width="250" height="250">

+We can click back to exit the newly created search results window.